-Potatoes can easily be grown from old vegetables which have sprouted in the vegetable rack as long as each section has an “eye” which has sprouted.
+Potatoes can easily be grown from old vegetables which have sprouted in the vegetable rack as long as each section has an “eye” that has sprouted.
 When the leaves appear, mound earth up against them, repeating at regular intervals, leaving just the top leaves exposed to the sunlight.

-Mulching is the vegetable gardener’s best friend, smothering weeds, deterring pests and cutting down on watering.
+Mulching is the vegetable gardener’s best friend, smothering weeds, deterring pests, and cutting down on watering.
 The second ingredient which must be provided by the gardener is a liquid, organic feed at regular intervals and, should aphids appear despite all one’s precautions, a garlic spray will greatly assist in getting rid of these.

-Plenty of sunshine, regular watering and the occasional foray into the vegetable plot to do battle against assorted pests will ensure a bounteous harvest and nothing ever tastes as good as a home-grown vegetable, free of poisons and hormones!
+Plenty of sunshine, regular watering, and the occasional foray into the vegetable plot to do battle against assorted pests will ensure a bounteous harvest and nothing ever tastes as good as a home-grown vegetable, free of poisons and hormones!